xtremestuff/resolve-aces/README.md

 The following are a series of ACES Input Device Transforms (IDTs) and Output Device Transforms (ODTs) for DaVinci Resolve.

-The Input Transforms consist of Color Space Conversion (CSC) / Scene Referred and Inverse ODT DCTLs covering various Rec.709 & Rec.2020 Gamma settings including Gamma 2.2, Gamma 2.4 as well as the ITU-R BT.709 transfer function.
+The Input Transforms consist of Color Space Conversion (CSC) / Scene Referred and Inverse ODT DCTLs covering various color space and transfer function settings including Gamma 2.2, Gamma 2.4 & ITU-R BT.709.

-Output Transforms consist of numerous CSC transforms to the respective Gamma outputs as well as ODTs that perform Tone Mapping with the correct Middle Gray values retained across the respective Gamma curves.
+Output Transforms consist of numerous CSC transforms to the respective Gamma outputs as well as ODTs that perform Tone Mapping with the correct Middle Gray values retained across the respective curves.